google/WebFundamentals/src/content/en/fundamentals/codelabs/your-first-pwapp/index.md

 #### macOS and Windows

-On Mac and Windows, PWAs must be uninstalled through Chrome.
+On Mac and Windows, PWAs may be uninstalled through Chrome.

 * In a new browser tab, open chrome://apps.
 * Right click (alt-click) on the Weather PWA.
 * Click  *Remove from Chrome...*

+You can also open the installed PWA, click the the dot menu in the upper right corner, and choose *Uninstall Weather PWA…*

 ## Congratulations